teamconclude/blueprints/README.md

 ##### Enter channel and use `/c new`

-To use a *basic* or *standard* blueprint, the user must enter the channel where the blueprint is installed and type `/c new` to create an activity based on the blueprint.
+To use a *basic* or *standard* blueprint, the user must enter the spesific channel and type `/c new` to create an activity based on the blueprint.
 The blueprint is *invoked locally* from inside the channel.
 This can only be done by channel members.